diba-sly/developers-resources/README.md

-# .Net Developer Resources
+# Software Engineering Resources
-I try to share any kind of resources that have helped me learn more about .NET development.
+I try to share any kind of resources that have helped me learn more about .NET development or anything about software engineering.

-Firstly, roadmaps were useful for me in understanding what it takes to be a real developer.
-However, I created my own customized roadmap.

 Secondly, I share books and slides that have been beneficial to me in computer engineering.
 Some titles may not be part of a .NET developer's roadmap, but they are necessary for me to learn as part of my personal growth.
 Therefore, **this repository contains resources related to programming or computer engineering**.